ST. STANISLAUS CATHOLIC CHURCH

 With the consent of Joseph Stalin, the Russian soldiers brought “the day of judgment and justice” to the territory and people of the Third Reich.
 Because at the time, Silesia was part of the Third Reich, the soldiers of the “liberating army” at the east of the Odra and Nysa rivers, burned, killed and destroyed cities and raped 1.4 million women (according to some statistics).
 Among those raped and killed were the Beatified nuns.

-As a relic, the participants of the celebration brought a communion chalice that was used by the Sisters of St Elizabeth.
+As a relic, the participants of the celebration brought a communion chalice that was used by the Sisters of St. Elizabeth.
 In 1945 the chalice was desecrated by the soldiers who first used it during their libations and then used it for target practice.
-The new Beatified will be memorized by the Church on June 11th every year.
+The new Beatified will be memorialized by the Church on June 11th every year.